DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 - Integrate with advanced ticketing systems.
 - Add a dashboard for analytics and reporting.
 - Add memory functions to maintain email conversations with back-and-forth communication.
+- Add a control panel to monitor agent activities.

 ---
 Remarks: